mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-concentration-as-path-factor/discussion-of-right-effort/whether-right-effort-includes-generating-desire-for-the-abandonment-of-skillful-states-and-so-on.md

 "Right effort is a matter not only of exerting yourself in the proper way, but also of making yourself want to do so."
 (On the Path)

+A literal parsing of the stock formula for right effort also suggests as much (e.g., "chandaṃ janeti").
+One might think this fairly subtle consideration adds a significant and highly practical layer to the practice, given the widespread apathy that many practitioners face: it is not enough to try to strive, but one must also strive to strive, to desire to strive.

 -->